cmoody/KevinBeacon/doc/index.md

 # KevinBeacon
-This plugin exposes a beacon object that currently has to methods.
+This plugin exposes a KBeacon object that currently has two methods.

 ## Start a Beacon

 ```
-beacon.startBeacon(successCallback, errorCallback, UUID, Identifier, Major, Minor);
+KBeacon.startBeacon(successCallback, errorCallback, UUID, Identifier, Major, Minor);
 ```

 ### Description